marly-ai/marly/README.md

 ## 🚀 Features

-- 📄 Transform unstructured data into organized, structured information
+- 📄 Give your agents the ability to transform unstructured data into organized, structured information
 - 🔍 Extract data based on multiple schemas from numerous documents with a single API call
 - 🔄 Simplify multi-step agentic workflows with unstructured documents without a vector database